How to find a lost life insurance policy

 Where to look for a lost policy

-If search results don’t turn up any information about what insurance company to contact, you should still go through transactions line by line to be sure you aren’t overlooking something.
+If search results don’t turn up any information about what insurer to contact, you should still go through transactions line by line to be sure you aren’t overlooking something.
 If the policyholder paid the premiums annually, you may need to go through a couple year’s worth of transactions to see when the payment occurred.

-Once you find the life insurance company’s name, you can get in touch with its customer service or claims department.
+Once you find the life insurance issuer’s name, you can get in touch with its customer service or claims department.
 Even if you don’t have a policy number, be sure to have the policyholder’s Social Security number and other identifying information, such as date of birth, address, and phone number.
 To streamline the process, the beneficiary should be the one to file the claim.

 Check with financial advisors, lawyers, and employers